Cockroach Guide

 How We Treat for Cockroaches

-We use a comprehensive approach to eliminate cockroaches at every life stage:
+We use a complete approach to eliminate cockroaches at every life stage.

-Initial Treatment - A thorough inspection identifies harborage areas in kitchens, bathrooms, and basements.
-We apply gel baits in cracks and crevices, dust in wall voids, and residual treatments in problem areas.
+A thorough inspection finds where roaches hide in kitchens, bathrooms, and basements.
+We apply gel baits in cracks and crevices.
+We use dust in wall voids and residual treatments in problem areas.
 These products work together to eliminate the entire population.

-Ongoing Maintenance - We return for follow-up treatments to ensure complete elimination and prevent reinfestation.
-For severe infestations, we may recommend more frequent visits initially.
+We return for follow-up treatments to ensure complete elimination.
+This prevents new roaches from moving in.
+For severe infestations, we may recommend more frequent visits at first.
 Our ongoing pest control plans keep cockroaches out year-round.

 Types of Cockroaches